 When you come, please come in through the Main Entrance.
 That entrance has glass doors with a big WELCOME sign over them.
-If you are dropping off children newborn — 5th grade, you can enter through our side entrance.
-There will be a yard sign directing you into our children's wing, and volunteers will be waiting to greet you and your children.
+If you are dropping off children newborn-two (Littles), you can enter our side entrance.
+Littles can be dropped off 10 minutes before the service begins.

 What else can you expect...

 Expect to be greeted warmly.
 Our welcome team will greet you with warm smiles behind their masks.
 We hope you feel welcomed and cared for, especially as we emerge from a pandemic.
 Feel free to ask questions of our welcome team, or stop by the welcome center for more information about our church.

 Expect to see a range of attire.
 From suits & dresses to jeans & tees, come dressed comfortably for you.
 While we come to worship God and believe He is worthy of our best, we also believe that he cares far more about our hearts than our clothes.

 Expect children to be valued and cared for.
-We value children and want them to feel that they’re a part of our family.
-During our 9:30 service, our team of volunteers helps our children know, love, and become like Jesus Christ.
-Newborns to 5th grade can be dropped off in our children's wing (the side entrance to our building) 10 minutes before the service.
+We value children and want them to feel that they're a part of our family.
+During our 9:30 service, our team of volunteers help our children know, love and become like Jesus Christ.
 The last week of each month, we have our Family Fellowship Sunday.
 For that week, we keep the kids in our service and add kid-friendly elements that help us all connect as the family of God.

 Expect to sing.
 God’s people have always been singing people, and songs are a fantastic way to express our thoughts and feelings about God and to God.
 Each week we sing a mix of songs from hymns of the church to modern worship songs.